kotcrab/ghidra-rest-api/README.md

 The following commands require `GHIDRA_USER_DIR` environment variable, it must be set to your Ghidra user directory, for example: `C:\Users\<user>\.ghidra\.ghidra_10.x_PUBLIC`.

-- `./gradlew ghidraInstall` - build and install into Ghidra user directory
+- `./gradlew ghidraInstall` - build and install into Ghidra user directory (contents of `$GHIDRA_USER_DIR/Extensions/ghidra-rest-api` will be overwritten).
-- `./gradlew ghidraInstallThenRun` - run `ghidraInstall` task then start Ghidra, useful for development
+- `./gradlew ghidraInstallThenRun` - run `ghidraInstall` task then start Ghidra, useful for development.
-- `./gradlew ghidraInstallThenDebug` - run `ghidraInstall` task then start Ghidra in debug mode, useful for development
+- `./gradlew ghidraInstallThenDebug` - run `ghidraInstall` task then start Ghidra in debug mode, useful for development.

 ## License